-Find out how Visma e-conomic used custom Unless drop-in components which brought the load time from 10 seconds to 300 milliseconds.
+Find out how Visma e-conomic used custom Unless drop-in components, bringing the load time from 10 seconds to 300 milliseconds.

 They value local presence and expertise while sharing world-class competence across the organization.
 One great example of this is the Visma Data Lake that they built to enable Visma companies to bring business value out of their data, making it accessible in a secure and reliable way.